-It turns out that you have too much garlic in your food and are now asking yourself how can I fix it?
-Here are some tips to help you when you’ve suffered from a “toomuchgarlic oopsies” attack.
+You have too much garlic in your food and are now asking yourself, how can I fix it?
+Here are some tips to help you when you’ve suffered from a “too much garlic oopsies” attack.
 I would not be able to survive in my kitchen without garlic or, when time is tight, garlic powder.
-The latter is a way to avoid having to cook whole cloves, and too, it has a usefully long shelf-life.
+The latter is a way to avoid cooking whole cloves and has a useful long shelf-life.

-In addition, garlic is said to have a lot of health benefits due to the organosulfur compounds according to the Oregon State University.
+In addition, garlic is said to have a lot of health benefits due to its organosulfur compounds, according to the Oregon State University.

-The speed with which a hint of garlic becomes too much garlic is unbelievably fast.
+The speed with which a hint of garlic becomes too much is unbelievably fast.
 So is the onset of instant regret.
-First, let me offer you my sympathies while trying to reassure you with this fact: it happens, even to the best of us.
+First, let me offer my sympathies while trying to reassure you that it happens, even to the best of us.

 Too much garlic in food